c3-suzuki/rabbitmq-website/site/management.md

 management.oauth_resource_servers.2.scopes = openid profile rabbitmq.tag:management
 </pre>

-This is the Management UI layout for the above configuration with Basic Authentication disabled (`management.oauth_disable_basic_auth = true`).
+This is the Management UI layout for the above configuration with Basic Authentication disabled in the Management UI (`management.oauth_disable_basic_auth = true`).

 <img src="./img/oauth2/management-oauth-many.png" alt="More than one OAuth 2.0 resource, with oauth_disable_basic_auth = true" style="width:75%;height:75%"/>